LemmySmackett/LemmySmackettCom/content/stories/mature/the_endless_possibilities_of_ai_ads_and_you.md

 mature: true
 extreme: false
 ---

-Hey bro, can I use your computer real quick?
+“Hey bro, can I use your computer real quick?
 I need to ask ChatGPT something."

-"What?
-Don't you have a phone?"
+“What?
+Don’t you have a phone?”

-"Yeah, but AI companies track every word you type, the government legally requires them to keep every question you ask, and the AI itself automatically scans and cross-references the conversation backlog to detect and report any criminal offenses—or probable intent to commit criminal offenses—to the Feds and local authorities."
+“Yeah, but AI companies track every word you type, the government legally requires them to retain every message you send, and the AI itself automatically and continuously scans and cross-references your entire conversation backlog of embarrassing and potentially reputation-destroying queries to detect and report any criminal offenses—or probable intent to commit criminal offenses—to the Feds, state, and/or local authorities.”

-"What?
-That's not true."
+“What?”

+“Depending on jurisdiction, of course."

+“That’s not true.”

-"Okay, so you don't mind if I—"
+“Okay, so you don’t mind if I—”

-"Nope!"
+“Nope!”

-"Come on, man.
-I just need to ask ChatGPT what a good synonym for callipygian is."
+“Come on, man.
+I just need to ask ChatGPT what a good synonym for callipygian is.”

-"Ugh, fine.
-Make it quick."
+“Ugh, fine.
+Make it quick.”

-"Thanks.
-Oh, hey, you're getting ads."
+“Thanks.
+Oh hey, you’re getting ads.”

-"Ads?"
+“Ads?”

-"Yeah, I heard about this.
+“Yeah, I heard about this.
 The free tier gets ads now.
-They're hyper-targeted based on your conversation history."

-"Uh, maybe you should—"

-"First ad: striped pink knee socks.
-They look nice enough.
-What were you—"

-"My sister!"

-"Huh?"

-"Those are for my sister."

-"Aah.
-You know, she could definitely rock these."

-"Hey."

-"I'm serious!
-Ever since she started hitting the gym, I've dreamed bi-nightly of her supple, iron-thewed thighs cracking my skull like a cantaloupe."

-"Bro."

-"Second ad: a matching string bikini for the knee socks."

-"Um, still for my sister?"

-"Checks out.
-Nothing more wholesome than loving siblings buying barely-there beachwear for each other."

-"Haha, yeah.
-So if you could just log out—"

-"Third ad: a giant, fully-enclosed cartoon fox mask for the low, low price of...wow bro, damn."

-"Uuuh."

-"$600?"

-"I'm...shopping early for Halloween?"

-"I don't blame you.
-With prices this high, you gotta keep an eye out for off-season deals."

-"Right, yeah, hey!
-You said you needed a synonym for a word, right?"

-"Uh-huh.
-Callipygian."

-"Right, so let's just go grab a thesaurus, which is not tied to my—"

-"Hold on.
-Last ad."

-"Wait!"

-"A 16" Bad Dragon Roko's Basilisk BootyBreaker."

-"Ah, fuck."

-"Dude."

-"I—"

-"𝘋𝘶𝘥𝘦."

-"Listen, it's not—"

-"Your sister is a 𝙛𝙧𝙚𝙖𝙠!"
+They’re targeted based on your conversation history.”

+“Uh, maybe you should—”

+“First ad: striped pink knee socks.
+They look nice.
+What were you—”

+“My sister!”

+“Huh?”

+“Those are for my sister.”

+“Ah.
+You know, that muscle mommy mamacita could definitely rock these.”

+“Hey.”

+“I’m serious!
+Ever since that lean beef baddie started hitting the gym, I’ve dreamed bi-nightly of her supple, iron-thewed thighs cracking my skull like a softly rotting cantaloupe.”

+“Bro.”

+“Second ad:—"

+"Wait, is bi-nightly twice a night or every other night?"

+"—a matching string bikini for the knee socks.”

+“Uh, still for my sister?”

+“Checks out.
+Nothing more wholesome than loving siblings buying barely-there beachwear for each other.”

+“Haha, yeah.
+So if you could just log out—”

+“Third ad: a giant, fully-enclosed cartoon fox mask for the low, low price of…wow."

+"Uh."

+"Damn, bro."

+“Uuuh.”

+“$600??”

+“I’m…shopping early for Halloween?”

+“I don’t blame you.
+With prices this high, you gotta keep an eye out for off-season deals.”

+“Right, yeah, hey!
+You said you needed a synonym for a word, right?”

+“Uh-huh.
+Callipygian.”

+“Right, so let’s just go grab a thesaurus, which is an air-gapped stack of bound paper sheets not tied to any of my—”

+“Hold on.
+Last ad.”

+“Wait!”

+“A 16” Bad Dragon Roko’s Basilisk Booty-Breaker."

+“Ah, fuck.”

+“Dude.”

+“I—”

+“𝘋𝘶𝘥𝘦.”

+“Listen, it’s not—”

+“Your sister is a 𝙛𝙧𝙚𝙖𝙠!”